 The SpaceFund Rising Star project is designed to highlight those companies who we believe have the best shot at transforming the “space” of space.
 The Rising Stars we feature will include teams developing new technologies and creating new markets as they work to open the frontier.
-While we may or may not be investing in these companies, and we cannot attest nor imply our endorsement of them or their products, we feel they are noteworthy enough to bring to the attention of the space and investment communities.
+We do not attest nor imply our endorsement of them or their products, nor are any of our statements meant to suggest or advise investments in them.
+Also, while we may or may not invest in them ourselves at some point, we feel they are noteworthy enough to highlight in this format for the education of the industry, media and public.

 Founders of SpaceFund include those who were among the first to engage in private human spaceflight projects, from MirCorp to the flight of Dennis Tito, the first paying customer to fly to the International Space Station.
 This is because a natural and necessary next step in humanity’s settlement of space is to grow beyond government facilities and develop a human centered private sector economy.